Geometric Constellation Shaping for Fiber-Optic Channels via End-to-End Learning: Numerical results

 This effect is further analyzed in Fig. \ref{fig:MI_GMI_constellations}, where the constellations optimized with respect to MI and GMI for 3 bit quantization are shown.
 The constellation optimized with respect to MI forms two squares with amplitudes of $\sim 1$ and $\sim 0.5$ and with some points inside the inner square.
 Most of the points in this constellation are close to each other but still distinguishable.
-When optimizing for GMI, labeling of these points becomes difficult for the optimizer.
-Instead, the points are merged closer together, and assigned labels with low Hamming distance to each other.
+The fact that the points with low Euclidean distance are not merged together does not impact the achieved MI because similar MI performances can be achieved around the optimum parameters.
+However, this is not the case when optimizing for GMI.
+When optimizing for GMI, the optimizer merges points that are close to each other and assigns them labels with low Hamming distance.
 A zoomed in version of one of these points is shown and it can be noticed that eight symbols are positioned in an interval of $\sim 0.02$.
-All of these eight symbols have the same five bits in their labels which is indicated with a red box, whereas the rest of the bits can have any combination.
+All of these eight symbols have the same five bits in their labels which is indicated with a red rectangular box, whereas the rest of the bits can have any combination.
 In this case, the AE effectively acts as a compressor, optimal for the target SNR and achievable rate conditions.
+It should be mentioned that for different models of quantization noise, the learned constellations and achieved performances may differ.
+However, our proposed method is still applicable to these other models, as long as they are differentiable.